 These areas can be managed under a range of different objectives (see IUCN Protected Area Management Categories for further information on management objectives).
 The authority for managing the protected land and resources rests with the landowners, who determine the conservation objectives, develop and enforce management plans and remain in charge of decisions, subject to applicable legislation.
 In cases where there is no official recognition by the government, the accountability of Privately Protected Areas to society may be limited.
 The conservation objectives of these areas vary with ownership.
 For example, those acquired by NGOs might be managed predominantly for conservation, whereas individual landowners, in addition to aiming to support conservation, may pursue revenues from ecotourism and hunting, or a reduction in levies and taxes.
 These differences in objectives will result in a varying of management regimes within such areas.
 Privately Protected Areas are in most cases managed to secure biodiversity conservation although the motivations to do so will vary.

-Legal and compliance: The legal recognition and protection of different categories of privately protected areas varies.
+Legal and compliance - The legal recognition and protection of different categories of privately protected areas varies.
 In some countries, Privately Protected Areas are legally gazetted through legislations or executive decrees and are monitored and evaluated by the government.
 Those areas which are protected under formal voluntary incentive programs designed to promote biodiversity conservation on private lands are also recognised and protected under the rules of the program for the contract period.
 Similarly, for other categories that are not necessarily legally gazetted, different laws and regulations that relate to activities conducted within such areas are likely to apply in order to maintain the conservation values.
 As some of these sites are legally protected areas, many will be included in a number of international environmental safeguard standards (see Protected areas for further information on environmental standards safeguards that relate to protected areas).

-Biodiversity: The biodiversity value of Privately Protected Areas varies as some sites are strictly reserved for the conservation of important species and habitats, while for others conservation is not the sole objective.
+Biodiversity importance - The biodiversity value of Privately Protected Areas varies as some sites are strictly reserved for the conservation of important species and habitats, while for others conservation is not the sole objective.
 Many Privately Protected Areas are contiguous with state protected areas, and therefore contribute to conservation not only by in situ protection but by serving as a buffer zone or ecological corridor for the state protected areas.
 9 Several Privately Protected Areas are also maintained for their role in ecosystem services, where conservation may be one component of a diverse land-use strategy combined with agriculture, animal husbandry and watershed protection.

-Socio-cultural: These areas are not directly associated with socio-cultural values, although a variety of human activities can be expected within such areas, such as ecotourism and recreational hunting, and many may hold cultural values such as recreation, as well as economic values such as the sustainable extraction of resources and commodities.
+Socio-cultural values - These areas are not directly associated with socio-cultural values, although a variety of human activities can be expected within such areas, such as ecotourism and recreational hunting, and many may hold cultural values such as recreation, as well as economic values such as the sustainable extraction of resources and commodities.
 These areas are, however, not typically those where traditional practices are carried out by local and indigenous communities, although there are some documented conflicts between the people traditionally inhabiting certain areas and the landowners, such as in the Chilean Patagonia 10 and in South African 11 game reserves.

 Download this factsheet as a PDF